blazium-engine/blazium-docs/tutorials/xr/xr_action_map.rst

   XR runtimes that do not support added input or output types will often crash if supplied.

-  As such Godot keeps meta data of all available devices, their inputs and outputs and which extension adds support for them.
+  As such Blazium keeps meta data of all available devices, their inputs and outputs and which extension adds support for them.
   You can create interaction profiles for all devices you wish to support.
-  Godot will filter out those not supported by the XR runtime the user is using.
+  Blazium will filter out those not supported by the XR runtime the user is using.

-  This does mean that in order to support new devices, you might need to update to a more recent version of Godot.
+  This does mean that in order to support new devices, you might need to update to a more recent version of Blazium.

 It is however also important to note that the action map has been designed with this in mind.